 I’ve been around loud 2 wheeled machines since I can remember.
 They came in various shapes and styles but in the end, they’re all motorcycles.
 When I wasn’t riding them I was fixing them, and when I wasn’t fixing them I was thinking about them.

-My progression went from dirt to road as soon as I was old enough and shortly after my licence went goodbye.
-I was a 17 year old kid, riding illegally on a bike that could hit 130km/h in second gear.
+My progression went from dirt to road as soon as I was old enough and shortly after my license went goodbye.
+I was a 17-year-old kid, riding illegally on a bike that could hit 130km/h in second gear.
 I didn’t have a choice.
 Let me tell you why.

 - It would make my mates jealous.

 - It was an absolute blast to ride.

 This is why you get into riding when you’re young, motorbikes are rad, your mates love them, it’s an adrenalin rush and people see you riding while sitting in their cars and wish they were on that bike!

 Enter the resurgence of classic bikes.
 Sure, they are slower and don’t handle as well compared to newer motorcycles of the same capacity.
 The defining factor in their popularity I believe is this; They are raw.

 Classic Motorbikes from the 60’s, 70’s and 80’s weren’t made to run slower than they could or had been governed down to comply with local laws.
 For better or worse they are what they are.
 Find a dusty old heap in someone’s shed, buy it, restore it or modify it to your taste.
 Small modifications are easy to do on older bikes and can yield big results if executed well.
 The engines are simpler (for the most part), easier to maintain and deliver enough power to head out to the hills with your mates or just cruise around town.